snowdon-dev/node-llm-test/README.md

-# nodellm-test
+# node-llm-test

 I noticed that all AIs seem to fail using the tools that I use.
 I wondered if this was because of the lack of public information to train them on.
 This test proves it.

-See the video I made this for at youtube.com/@snowdon-dev.
+- See the video I made this for at: youtube.com/@snowdon-dev.

-See the web app at https://marketeer.snowdon.dev/tools/llmtest-online/
+- See the web app at: https://marketeer.snowdon.dev/tools/llmtest-online/

 Here's a punchy YouTube Short title that aligns with current SEO trends: